-The best chance you have of fighting your DUI is to hire an experienced criminal defense lawyer in Florida.
+The best chance you have of fighting your DUI is to hire a winning DUI defense lawyer in Florida.

 Here are all the facts on how long a DUI stays on your record in Florida, as well as why you may want to hire Meltzer & Bell, criminal defense lawyers in West Palm Beach, to help you with your case.